zlogic/mendix-docs/content/en/docs/developerportal/general/team-server/migrate-to-git.md

 If your main line is Studio Pro version 9.24.28 or above and your team role is Scrum Master, you see a notification on a possible migration at the top of the **Team Server** page for your app.
 Click **Migrate to Git** to check for migration eligibility and to start the migration.

-## When to migrate from SVN to Git?
+## When to Migrate from SVN to Git

-As a rule of thumb we recommend to combine a migration to Git with an upgrade to Mendix 10, as the advantages of Git within Mendix 9 are limited.
-Here you can find a more [granular advice](/refguide/troubleshoot-repository-size/#advice).
+Mendix recommends to combine a migration to Git with an upgrade to Mendix 10, as the advantages of Git in Mendix 9 are limited.
+For more details on this recommendation, see the [Recommendation on Avoiding Git Issues](/refguide/troubleshoot-repository-size/#recommendation) section in *Troubleshooting Repository Size*.

 ## Apps Eligible for Migration